andromeda-0/Intro_to_DL_Project/README.md

+# Toward Action-value Function Estimation, Social Influence, and Communication in Multi-Agent Reinforcement Learning
-# CMU Introduction to Deep Learning Spring 2020 Team Project - Social Influence
+CMU Introduction to Deep Learning Spring 2021 Team Project

-This branch is contains all work related to social influence in this project.
+This branch contains work related to social influence in this project.

 ## Requirements: